msoedov/agentic_security/Readme.md

 <a href="https://cal.com/alexander-myasoedov-go2tfs/30min"><img src="https://cal.com/book-with-cal-dark.svg" alt="Book us with Cal.com"></a>

-Book a 1-on-1 Session with the founders, to discuss any issues, provide feedback, or explore how we can improve langalf for you.
+Book a 1-on-1 Session with the founders, to discuss any issues, provide feedback, or explore how we can improve agentic_security for you.

 ## Repo Activity